By David Joel Miller.

 Most Specific Phobias are easy to recognize when you see them.
 If you have one of these fears you may even wonder how this could get called a mental illness.
 The key, as far as diagnosing them goes, is that people with a specific phobia are far more afraid of the thing, object or situation than the real danger might objectively warrant.
 But if you experience this particular fear there is no such thing as being objective about it.

-About twenty-eight to thirty million Americans are believed to suffer from specific phobia.
+About twenty-eight to thirty million Americans are believed to suffer from a specific phobia.
 This number may be low as some people can arrange their life to avoid every having to experience the thing that scares them.
-If you job never requires flying that phobia may not come up.
+If your job never requires flying that phobia may not come up.

 Adults can tell you that this or that scares them.
 Children usually exhibit their fear by their behavior.
 The child may cry, scream, have a tantrum, freeze up or be clingy.
 For all age groups we expect this very specific fear or phobia to have lasted for a while, customarily six months or more.
 This particular “thing” almost always triggers the same fear.